Ankita994/lochness/docs/source/installation.rst

 -----------------------------------------

 AMP-SCZ can also push the downloaded data to Amazon Web Service (AWS) s3 bukcet.
-To use this function, AWS commandline tool needs be installed and configured.
+To use this functionality, AWS commandline tool needs be installed and configured.
 Install ``awscli`` using ``apt-get`` ::

    $ sudo apt-get install awscli